Guide to Work, Study, Travel and Living Abroad

 Power and Connectivity

 The power grid is often unreliable in many developing countries, and a surge protector can save both your power adapter and your computer in case of a power surge.
-If you plan to send to sign on to the internet via WiFi or even a modem, your surge protection should also include a phone jack.
-Many new laptops no longer have built in modems, so you may need to bring an external one to be safe, though WiFi access is now becoming commonplace worldwide.
+If you plan to send to sign on to the internet via WiFi or even a modem, your surge protection should include a phone jack.
+Many new laptops no longer have built-in modems, so you may need to bring an external one to be safe, though WiFi access is now becoming commonplace worldwide.

-Unlike other electrical appliances, laptops don’t require an electrical transformer to work overseas.
+Unlike other electrical appliances, laptops don't require an electrical transformer to work overseas.
 Most laptop power adapters can convert voltage from 110-240 to power your computer, which is very practical for traveling.
-All you need is a plug adapter to accommodate the type of electrical plug used at your destination.
+All you need is a plug adapter to accommodate the electrical plug used at your destination.
 To be sure, read the labels on your power adapter, which will tell you the input voltage range of your unit.

 Keeping your Laptop Safe and Alive